jamesray1/trinkler.software/_posts/2018-05-07-introduction.md

 Ethereum solved the problem of local interconnectivity for applications.
 Networks like _Polkadot_ will solve the problem of global interconnectivity.
 That is to say, it allows entire blockchains to exchange information in a way that does not require trust in any third party.

+What we see happening next is the _specialisation_ of blockchains.
+This essentially means _domain_ specific blockchains that fullfil only one purpose, where users can easily _opt-out_ of certain domainchains in which they are not interested in anymore and change to others - all in the context of interconnectivity.

+We will see that Blockchains which are specialised enough have a state, that is small enough that a user can download it in less than a minute in the context of simply opening up a webpage in browsers.
+We will take a closer look at this concept in a future post about _usability._

+### Scalability

 _Don't let people tell you otherwise, what we need to solve scalability is:_

 - **Domainchains**: Splitting up of blockchains into types of domain specific shards which are easy to use for non-technical people and have their own individual execution environment.